themeselection/flyonui-docs/overlays/modal.md

 Utilize the class `overlay` as the target for JavaScript to address the overlay component, and use the class `modal` for the overlay container.
 Use the Tailwind CSS display utility class `hidden` to keep the modal container hidden until it is opened.

-Add modifier class `overlay-open:` with opacity class `opacity-100` to both overlay container & component class `modal-dialog` so that it shows modal when opened.

 Assign the value of the `data-overlay` attribute in any button to the `id` of the targeted overlay component, triggering the modal to appear upon being clicked.